Singing to your youngest children will delight them and support their development in equal measure, says director of Musical Bumps, Sarah Marsh…

 Fingers and toes are very intriguing, and hearing the singing of parents and carers is crucial.

-Try: “This little piggy went to market…” (Switching the CD player off and singing as much as you can!)
+Try: “This little piggy went to market…” (sing as much as you can!)

 Babies will let you know their preferences now, so try to work out favourite songs and use them more.
 Have some baby-safe bells or noisy toys ready as holding things becomes easier.